-Friday, November 11th is Veterans Day.
-It's a day to reflect and remember all those that served in the military, fought, were wounded or died fighting for our precious freedom in the USA.
+Veterans Day just passed on November 11th.
+It's is a day to reflect and remember all those that served in the military, who fought, were wounded or died fighting for our precious freedom in the USA.

 Hopefully you took a moment on Veterans Day to show any veteran you meet or know your appreciation.
-Shake their hands and says thanks.
+Shake their hands and say; thank you for your service.

 Early on my father developed into the strong, proud man he became thanks to serving our country for two years in WWII aboard the USS Antietam CV-36.
 He told my brother and me “Two things can straighten out any man, the military or a good woman.”